jdj0/milestone3-confessify/README.md

     - There was an issue where the design choice to have the brand image overhanging the navbar, interfered with the visibility of the nav links when the nav toggler displayed on mobile devices.
 This was fixed by centering the navbar brand when on smaller devices and left aligning the nav links, to make them visible.
 - Navbar brand image
     - There was another issue where the brand image would randomly not display on just the edit page.
 This was especially strange as it was extending from base.html and was displaying perfectly on all other pages.
 The issue seemed to be because the image was accidentally placed with src instead of url_for.
 Once the image was displaying with url_for it displayed as expected.
+- Navbar Toggler
+    - Upon deployment to Heroku, the navbar toggler that appears on smaller devices stopped working.
+Fix: The toggler needed an older boostrap cdn for the javascript to function as intended.

 # Next Steps
-- The next steps would be to add significant interactivity to th app, such as like buttons, reacting to confessions.
+- The next steps would be to add significant interactivity to the app, such as like buttons, reacting to confessions etc.
 - A way of organising the confession feed is needed.
 This could be through newest to oldest, or most up-voted, for example.

 # Deployment

 ## Deploying to Heroku
-To deploy the site through GitHub pages:
+To deploy the site with Heroku:
-1. XX
+1. In Gitpod, run the following command through the CLI: pip3 freeze --local > requirements.txt
+2. Again, through the Gitpod CLI, run: echo web: python run.py > Procfile.
+If the Procfile has an empty new line below it, delete this.
+3. Create/Login to Heroku account.
+Select "Create New App".
+Give the app a unique name and choose the region closest to you.
+Click "Create App".
+4. From the dashboard, click on "Resources".
+From the "Add ons:" search bar, search for "heroku postgres" and select the "Hobby Dev" tier.
+5. Next, go to settings and "Reveal config vars".
+Fill out these key/value pairs, mirroring those of the github repo's enviroment variables.
+Database URL should already be populated with Heroku's postgres database.
+Fill out IP, PORT, SECRET_KEY and make sure on the deployed version, DEBUG is set to FALSE.
+6. On the dashboard, select "Deploy" then select "GitHub".
+Search for the repository and select "Connect".
+Then "Enable automatic deploys" and the click "Deploy branch".
+When this is done, a message should say, "Your app was successfully deployed".
+7. From the dashboard, click more and select "Run Console".
+8. From Heroku's CLI, type in "python3", followed by "from confessify import db" then "db.create_all()" then exit the CLI with "exit()".
+9. Click "Open App" to see the deployed web app!

 ## Forking the GitHub Repository
 To create a copy of the project to experiment with changes in a safe way that will not affect the original site: